-Emeritus Professor Judith Chapman AM, BA, BEd, EdD, FACE, FACEA, FWAIEA
+Emeritus Professor Judith Chapman AM, BA, BEd, EdD, FACE, FACEA, FWAIEA (to November 2016)

 Member of the Parish Council of St Peters Anglican Church, Melbourne.
 Member of the Academic Reference Group of the Bishop Perry Institute for parish renewal in the Anglican Church.
-Previously Dean of Faculty of Education at Australian Catholic University (ACU); Professor of Education and Associate Dean (Teaching and Learning) of the combined faculties of Economics, Commerce, Education and Law at The University of Western Australia; Director of the Centre of School Decision Making and Management, Monash University.
-Member, Brotherhood Nominations Committee.
+Previously, Dean of Faculty of Education at Australian Catholic University (ACU); Professor of Education and Associate Dean (Teaching and Learning) of the combined faculties of Economics, Commerce, Education and Law at The University of Western Australia; Director of the Centre of School Decision Making and Management, Monash University.
+Member, Brotherhood Nominations Committee (to November 2016).
 Appointed to the Brotherhood Board in November 2012.
+Resigned from the Brotherhood Board in November 2016.